smwhr/tinta/README.md

 ## Writing and compiling Ink

-You will need to use a third party compiler (the original inklecate or the inkjs compiler) to compile your ink files to json.
+tinta only implements a _runtime_ for ink, you will need to use a third party compiler (the original inklecate or the inkjs compiler) to compile your ink files to json.

 ## Running your ink

 For performance reasons, tinta is not able to run the compiled json files directly.
-Instead, you will need to convert the json to lua using the provided `json_to_lua` command line tool.
+Instead, you will need to convert the json to lua using the provided `json_to_lua.sh` command line tool.

 ```sh
 json_to_lua.sh my_story.json > my_story.lua